-Yes, it’s definitely a great idea to begin reading some of the books featured on our reading list page.
-These books are not mandatory reading, but there are plenty of books on hypnotherapy that may help you progress faster and with a deeper understanding of hypnotherapy, so if you like to read, this is a great place to start.
+Yes, it’s definitely a great idea to begin reading some of the books featured on our hypnosis reading list.
+These books are not mandatory reading, and are not required for the diploma course, but there are plenty of books on hypnotherapy on the list that may help you progress faster and with a deeper overall understanding of the topic, so if you like to read, this is a great place to start.

-Practitioners who are registered with the Complementary and Natural Healthcare Council (CNHC) are eligible to receive referrals from the NHS.
-Our course (in conjunction with membership with a handful of UK organisations) qualifies you to become a member of the CNHC.
-Assuming you fulfil these requirements, then yes, you are able to take referrals from the NHS and your local GPs.
+Hypnotherapists who are registered with the Complementary and Natural Healthcare Council (CNHC) are much more likely to receive referrals from the NHS than those who are not registered.
+Our course (alongside membership with a CNHC-approved professional body) qualifies you to become a member of the CNHC, which allows you to get referrals from the NHS and your local GPs.

 Before applying for a place on this course, please make contact with us if you have experienced or currently experience any psychological, psychiatric, medical, physical or neurological disorder, including:

 We support learners with learning differences such as dyslexia.
-The NGH course materials are supplied in ring-bound folders with black ink on white paper in a sans-serif font.
-DVD’s and CD’s are also supplied in the course material.
+The diploma course materials are supplied on white A4 paper with black ink in a sans-serif font.
+Videos are also supplied online as a part of the course material.
 Supplementary material can be printed on pastel paper to suit the learners’ preferred learning approach.